Food and Fuel Insecurity in Devon

 (2) The Face of Food Insecurity in Devon, 2024

-The ‘Face of Food Insecurity in Devon: A Qualitative Study’ (2024) was commissioned by Devon County Council’s (DCC) Public Health team and managed by Devon Community Foundation (DFC).
+The ‘Face of Food Insecurity in Devon: A Qualitative Study’ (2024) was commissioned by Devon County Council’s (DCC) Public Health team and managed by Devon Community Foundation (DCF).
 It was produced as a counterpart to the survey-based research conducted by Transform Research (2023) described above that aimed to understand the extent of food insecurity in Devon.

 This in-depth qualitative research sought to answer questions that the survey could not, including what it feels like to be food insecure in Devon, how households in Devon make decisions about accessing food support, and how this differs for different groups of people.
 This research had a particular focus on families with multiple challenges, and those from ethnically diverse backgrounds.
 It also looked at what types of food support were available.